-The website, founded in December 2012 aims to bring readers a brand new, inspiring morning routine every Wednesday to help set them up for a more productive and enjoyable day.
+The website, founded in December 2012, aims to bring readers a brand new and inspiring morning routine every Wednesday to help set them up for a more productive and enjoyable day.
 Whether you’re looking for ideas to mix in to your current routine or are searching for a complete overhaul, My Morning Routine wants to help.

 What was the inspiration behind My Morning Routine?